filipdutescu/small-better-logger/README.md

 </p>

 # Small, Better Logger
-A small, better logger for C++, which features thread-safe loggers.
+A small, better logger library for C++, which features thread-safe loggers.

 ## Getting Started
 This section will provide the information needed to include **SBLogger** in your projects, either as source code or as a library.